nephio-project/porch/docs/tutorials/porch-development-environment/README.md

 1. Install the MetalLB load balancer into the cluster, in order to `LoadBalancer` typed Services to work properly.

 1. Install the Gitea git server into the cluster.
    This can be used to test porch during development, but it is not used in automated end-to-end tests.

-   Gitea is exposed to the host via the port 3000.
-The GUI is accessible via the URL: http://localhost:3000/nephio , and also via: http://172.18.255.200:3000/nephio (username: nephio, password: secret).
+   Gitea is exposed to the host via port 3000.
+The GUI is accessible via http://localhost:3000/nephio, or http://172.18.255.200:3000/nephio (username: nephio, password: secret).

    > **_NOTE:_** If you are using WSL2 (Windows Subsystem for Linux), then Gitea is also accessible from the Windows host via the http://localhost:3000/nephio URL.

-1. Generate the PKI resources (key pairs and certificates) necessary for end-to-end tests.
+1. Generate the PKI resources (key pairs and certificates) required for end-to-end tests.

 1. Install porch CRDs into the cluster.

 1. Build the porch containers and loads them into the nodes of the kind cluster.

 1. Deploy all porch components in the kind cluster, except the porch-server (porch's aggregated API server).
-   The script also exposes the function-runner service via 172.18.255.201:9445
+   The function-runner service will be exposed to the host via 172.18.255.201:9445.

+1. Build the porch CLI binary.
+   The result will be generated as `.build/porchctl`.

 That's it.
 If you want to run the steps manually, please use the code of the script as a detailed description.